Joseph Joel Duveen: Benefaction

 Duveen became wealthy, and was generous in benefaction of art galleries.
-He was a subscriber to the public purchase of Velasquez's "Rokeby Venus" for the National Gallery in 1906, and in the same year he presented John Singer Sargent's portrait of Ellen Terry as Lady Macbeth, which he bought at the Irving sale at Christie's in 1905 for £1200, to the Tate Gallery.
+He was a subscriber to the public purchase of Diego Velázquez's Rokeby Venus for the National Gallery in 1906, and in the same year he presented John Singer Sargent's Ellen Terry as Lady Macbeth, which he bought at the Irving sale at Christie's in 1905 for £1200, to the Tate Gallery.

 In May 1908, he undertook the cost (about £35,000) of an extension to the Tate Gallery.
 It was designed by W. H. Romaine-Walker: five rooms were added to the main floor and two to the lower.
 It allowed the gallery's paintings by J. M. W. Turner to be displayed, and was called the Turner Wing.
 It was completed in 1910.

 Honours

 He was knighted on 26 June 1908.

 Death

 Duveen died in Hyères, France, on 9 November 1908, and was buried at Willesden Jewish Cemetery.
 His wife Rosetta, daughter of Abraham Barnett of Hull, whom he married in 1869, survived him; they had a family of ten sons and four daughters.
 His son Joseph Duveen (1869–1939) was an influential art dealer.